8 Uses for Industrial Mezzanines

 4. Racks or Shelving

 Creating efficient storage systems is the key to keeping your facility organized.
-In most cases, this means utilizing things like pallet racking and industrial shelving.
+In most cases, this means utilizing things like pallet racking and industrial or commercial shelving.
 By implementing a mezzanine design for your racking or shelving, you can easily maximize your storage potential and gain a lot of space quickly.

 When using a mezzanine with racking or shelving, you have a few options:

 For the first two options, the racks or shelves support the mezzanine deck.
 This adds valuable floor space on top of existing storage equipment.
 For shelving on platform/catwalk-style mezzanines, the shelving extends vertically through the mezzanine deck.